jarcane/minicosm/README.md

 * `:init (fn [] state)` -
     A function that returns the initial game state, run before the loop starts
+* `:assets (fn [] assets)` -
+     A function that returns a map of keys to image asset urls, and returns a map of the same keys to `Image` objects.
+These images will first be loaded into memory *before* the main game loop begins
 * `:on-key (fn [state keys] state)` -
     A function that takes the current game state, and a set of current key codes pressed, and returns a new game state
 * `:on-tick (fn [state time] state)` -
     A function that takes the current game state, and a DOMHighResTimeStamp, indicating the number of ms since time origin (https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp#The_time_origin).
 Runs every frame, approx. 60fps.
 Returns a new game state.
-* `:to-draw (fn [state] ddn)` -
+* `:to-draw (fn [state assets] ddn)` -
-    A function that takes the current game state, and returns a DDN vector of the graphics to be drawn.
+    A function that takes the current game state and the image asset map, and returns a DDN vector of the graphics to be drawn.

 ## DDN - the drawing language